vikram-rawat/read.sql/README.md

     default:

       datawarehouse:
-        driver: Postgres
         server: localhost
         uid: postgres
         pwd: postgres
         port: 5432
         database: chatbot

-Then you can read it with config package. and I have 2 functions to create either a connection or a pool directly from these functions.
+Then you can read it with config package. make sure you don’t add a drv name in the YML file and also avoid using the password directly into Yml file.
+Use environment variable instead. read.sql have 1 function to create either a connection or a pool directly from this list.

     dw <- config::get("datawarehouse")

-    conn <- read.sql::create_conn(
+    conn <- read.sql::rs_create_conn(
       driver = RPostgres::Postgres(),
       param_list = dw
     )

-    pool <- read.sql::create_pool(
+    pool <- read.sql::rs_create_conn(
       driver = RPostgres::Postgres(),
-      param_list = dw
+      param_list = dw,
+      pool = TRUE
     )

-These functions come in handy when you want to restablish a connection.
+These functions come in handy when you want to re-establish a connection.
 So I preferred to use them in the file.

-Then there are only 2 functions that remain
+Then there are only 3 functions that remain

 ``` r
 conn <- DBI::dbConnect(RSQLite::SQLite(), ":memory:")